frederikdesmedt/lecture_notes/lecture_notes/frederikds/semester2/datamining.md

 > ?
 Hash filtering in **PCY** happens right after constructing tuples of size $k + 1$ in **Apriori** (during joining)?
 >
-> Answer: At that time the hash filter (bitstring) is constructed, yet it's at the pruning-face (right after **Apriori**-pruning) that itemsets are removed
+> Answer: At that time the hash filter (bitstring) is constructed, yet it's at the pruning-phase (right after **Apriori**-pruning) that itemsets are removed
 > that are infrequent according to the bitstring.

 > Hash filtering := Solution for problem of finding a value in a large collection.
 Constructs a bit array, putting 1's on the locations of the hashes of the items